Nokia shares fall on patent dispute with Apple

-HELSINKI/BELGRADE Nokia (NOKIA.HE) shares fell by nearly 5 percent on Thursday in Helsinki as analysts warned a legal battle with Apple (AAPL.O) could delay for years royalty payments that are vital to shoring up the Finnish company's profits.
+HELSINKI/BELGRADE Dec 22 Nokia shares fell more than 4 percent on Thursday as analysts warned a legal battle with Apple could delay for years royalty payments that are vital to shoring up the Finnish company's profits.

-Nokia's patent license contract with Apple expires at the end of the year.
-This week, both sides have taken legal action - with Nokia accusing Apple of violating some technology patents and Apple complaining of being overcharged - suggesting a new deal will be hard to agree.

-Nokia filed further complaints against Apple on Thursday, saying it had now filed 40 patents suits in 11 countries covering technologies such as displays, software and chipsets.

 Wells Fargo Securities analyst Maynard Um, who follows both companies, said the lawsuits were negative for Apple and Nokia due to litigation costs and uncertainty over the outcome.